oettingerj/classifieds-backend/README.md

 To run the Django server, perform the following actions:

 1. Navigate to `classifieds_project` (the outer project directory; see note 1 in "The File Hierarchy" section below for reference)
 2. Start the server with the command `pipenv run python3 manage.py runserver`.
 Alternatively, you may activate the project's Python virtual enviornment separately with `pipenv shell` and then run `python3 manage.py runserver` inside of the shell.
+Recall that exiting the shell may require a different key sequence than stopping the server.
+(On macOS, existing the shell can be accomplished via control-D.)

 ## Organizational Hierarchy & Nomenclature